david-cortes/installing-optimized-libraries/README.md

 ```

 # 4. (macOS) Install and enable OpenMP

+(**Note:** this is already configured automatically in other OSes.
+Skip this section if you don't use macOS)

 Most compilers for unix-alike systems out there offer support for the OpenMP standard for multi-threading (parallelization), with nowadays all major compilers (gcc, clang, icc, xlc, oracle's, among others) converging on enabling it through an argument `-fopenmp`, which many library developers assume will always be accepted.